The EU in the world - population

 G20 members from the rest of the world

 As a population grows or contracts, its structure changes.
 In many developed economies the population’s age structure has become older as post-war baby-boom generations reach retirement age.
 Furthermore, many countries have experienced a general increase in life expectancy combined with a fall in fertility, in some cases to a level below that necessary to keep the size of the population constant in the absence of migration.
-If sustained over a lengthy period, these changes can pose considerable challenges associated with an ageing society which impact on a range of policy areas, including labour markets, pensions and the provision of healthcare, housing and social services.
+If sustained over a lengthy period, these changes can pose considerable challenges associated with an ageing society which impact on a range of policy areas, including labour markets, pensions and the provision of healthcare, long-term care, housing and social services.

-- The EU in the world 2016
+- The EU in the world 2020

-- The European Union and the African Union — 2015 edition
+- The European Union and the African Union — A statistical portrait — 2019 edition;

 - Asia-Europe Meeting (ASEM) — A statistical portrait — 2016 edition